sherry0037/Notebook/source/first_order_theory.rst

     There are pivot selection strategies for which Simplex is guaranteed to terminate.

-        - **Bland's Rule** if there are multiple variables with positive coeeficients in objective funtion, always choose the variable with the *smallest* index
+        - **Bland's Rule** if there are multiple variables with positive coefficients in objective funtion, always choose the variable with the *smallest* index

 .. topic:: Simplex Phase 1